 The public bid winners will follow the AWS Well-Architected Framework for a Smart City based on AWS Cloud services.
 The framework focuses on five pillars: operational excellence, security, reliability, performance efficiency, and cost optimization.

-Below is a summary overview of what will be included in the project:
+An overview of what will be included in the project is as follows:

-1. IoT for Public Transportation
+IoT for public transportation

 Objective: Monitor and manage public transportation fleets (buses, trains, and other methods of public transportation).